Mahmudiyah rape and killings: Background

-Reportedly, before the incident Abeer had endured repeated sexual harassment from U.S. soldiers.
-Abeer's home was situated approximately 200 meters (220 yards) from a six-man U.S. traffic checkpoint (TCP), southwest of the village.
-Soldiers were said to often watch Abeer doing her chores and tending the garden, as her home as visible from the checkpoint.
-A neighbour had warned Abeer's father about this behavior beforehand, but he replied that it wasn't a problem as she was just a young girl.
+Reportedly, before the incident Abeer had endured repeated sexual harassment from some U.S. soldiers.
+Abeer's home was situated approximately 200 meters (220 yards) from a six-man U.S. traffic checkpoint, southwest of the village.
+Soldiers were said to often watch Abeer doing her chores and tending the garden, as her home was visible from the checkpoint.
+A neighbor had warned Abeer's father about this behavior beforehand, but he replied that it was not a problem as she was just a young girl.
 Abeer's brother Mohammed (who along with his younger brother was at school at the time of the murders and thus survived) recalls that the soldiers often searched the house.
 On one such occasion, Private First Class Steven D. Green ran his index finger down Abeer's cheek, an action which had terrified her.
 Abeer's mother told her relatives before the murders that, whenever she caught the soldiers staring at Abeer, they would give her the thumbs-up sign, point to her daughter and say, "Very good, very good."
 Evidently this had concerned her and she made plans for Abeer to spend nights sleeping at her uncle's (Ahmad Qassim's) house.
-According to an affidavit later filed by the FBI, Green discussed raping the girl in the days preceding the event.

-In an interview before his arrest, Steven Green told The Washington Post "I came over here because I wanted to kill people.
-The truth is, it wasn't all I thought it was cracked up to be.
-I mean, I thought killing somebody would be this life-changing experience.
-And then I did it, and I was like, 'All right, whatever.'
-I shot a guy who wouldn't stop when we were out at a traffic checkpoint and it was like nothing.
-Over here, killing people is like squashing an ant.
-I mean, you kill somebody and it's like 'All right, let's go get some pizza.'"

-James Barker's parents divorced when he was a child since he and his siblings were abused.
-His mother, Roselia Barker, said her husband hit James with a belt and sticks, pulled his hair, and put him down verbally.
-While Barker was in high school, his father died at the age of 73 in October 1998.
-James visited his father in the hospital while he was dying.
-James graduated from Fresno High School in 1997.
-James was described as an obedient son, but his mother kicked him out of the house for not having a job.
-He was married at one point but divorced his wife.
-James had two children with his wife and one child with his girlfriend.